 Funding for the free lunches at camp was provided by the U.S. Department of Agriculture’s (USDA) Summer Food Service Program (SFSP) to Mount Airy City Schools, which partners with Mt.
 Airy Parks and Recreation to provide 700 meals per day throughout the summer camp program.
 The meals distributed at Hero Day and throughout the summer months are distributed daily through a mobile delivery service.
 This service, coordinated by Mount Airy Parks and Recreation, the Mount Airy Police Department and area churches and corporations, such as Lowe’s Home Improvements, prepare and deliver lunches six days a week through on-site feeding programs, using a mobile van purchased with a grant from NRPA and the Walmart Foundation.
 Without these efforts, these children might not otherwise get a healthy meal, or perhaps any meal at all, on those days.

 According to Alexander and Lewis, “Following the event, the city manager, the mayor, Congresswoman Foxx and the board members expressed how the event helped them to understand the importance of recreation and community partnerships.
 Furthermore, it confirmed their commitment to healthy youth initiatives.
 It was a huge win.”

 Congratulations to Park Champions Catrina and Darren!

 Are you the next Park Champion of the Year?
 Learn more and join the Park Champion initiative.

-Jayni Rasmussen is NRPA’s Advocacy and Outreach Manager.
+Jayni Rasmussen is NRPA’s former Advocacy and Outreach Manager.
 Chelsea Hodgkins is NRPA’s former Government Affairs Intern.